iokode/OpinionatedFramework/README.md

 OpinionatedFramework comes bundled with a myriad of features:

 - **Command**: Implement use-cases with middleware support and scoped services.
+- **FileSystem**: Infrastructure-agnostic file system.
+Local, InMemory and Google Cloud Storage implementations will be available.
 - **Persistence**: Incorporate the Unit of Work pattern.
 NHibernate and MongoDB implementations will be available.
 - **Emailing**: Send emails easily, with a default MailKit implementation.
 - **Encryption**: Safeguard sensitive data with our encrypter.